Management Consultant jobs at Florida Department of Transportation - 46 jobs

 Employment Standards

-Master's degree in Behavior Analysis, psychology, counseling or education or a related field and
+Master's degree in behavior analysis, psychology, counseling, education, or related field

 Board Certified Behavior Analyst (BCBA)

-Two (2) years professional experience providing behavioral services, service recommendations, and consultation to people with developmental disabilities, physical disabilities, or emotional disturbances, their families and service providers.
+Minimum 2 years of professional experience providing behavioral services, consultation, or assessments to individuals with developmental disabilities, physical disabilities, or emotional/behavioral needs

 Essential Requirements